RISK MITIGATION IN THE PRODUCT DEVELOPMENT PROCESS

 Things happen.
 When the work on the product is in full swing, one of the developers leaves the project.

 As a result, you might experience team members’ change-over or lack of qualified specialists.
 To minimize risks associated with human resources, try to organize team members into small groups.
-In this way, team members can jointly plan a project, share knowledge, perform code reviews and work together on tasks from the get-go.
+This way, team members can jointly plan a project, share knowledge, perform code reviews and work on tasks from the get-go.
 Also, the team should easily perform work if one of its members is temporarily absent or has left the team.

 RISK 4: CHOOSING A WRONG TECHNOLOGY

-Before you start working on the project, you’ll want to be meticulous when deciding on a tech stack and whether it suits your business goals.
+Mitigating risks associated with technology is painful, and most importantly, pricey.
+That’s why before you start working on the project, you’ll want to be meticulous when deciding on a tech stack and whether it suits your business goals.
 This choice can make or break the entire product performance and UX.
 Here are four (at least basic) rules we recommend to keep an eye on when deciding on a new technology stack for your next project: